 - Consumables: costs of materials used up in the R&D process, such as cloud computing resources for running experiments.

-For the 2025/26 tax year, the SME R&D scheme gives you an enhanced deduction of 186% of qualifying costs.
-So if you spent £50,000 on qualifying staff costs, you can deduct £93,000 from your taxable profits.
+Under the old SME R&D scheme (for accounting periods beginning before 1 April 2024), the enhanced deduction was 186% of qualifying costs.
+If you spent £50,000 on qualifying staff costs, you could deduct £93,000 from your taxable profits.
 If your agency is profitable, that reduces your corporation tax bill.
-If you are loss-making, you can surrender the loss for a cash payment worth up to 14.5% of the qualifying costs.
+If you are loss-making, you could surrender the loss for a cash payment worth up to 14.5% of the qualifying costs.

 The numbers add up.
 A £50,000 qualifying project could reduce your tax bill by about £9,500 if you are paying 19% corporation tax, or give you a cash payment of around £7,250 if you are loss-making.